nextest-rs/nextest/site/src/book/test-groups.md

 If the limit is set to 1, this is similar to `cargo test` with [the `serial_test` crate](https://crates.io/crates/serial_test), or a global mutex.

-> NOTE: Nextest does not support in-process mutexes (or semaphores), directly.
+> **Note:** Nextest does not support in-process mutexes (or semaphores), directly.
 Instead, you can emulate these features by using test groups.

 ## Use cases